 Audition, Portfolio Review, or Technical Theatre Interview:

-To apply for this scholarship, students complete one of three options:
+To apply for a Luther Theatre Scholarship, students complete one of three options:

 Renewable up to 8 semesters, based on full-time enrollment and satisfactory academic progress and participation in theatre productions each year at Luther.

-Theatre students may be involved in the student-run theatre organization SPIN Theatre, which operates as a co-curricular organization within the theatre program.
+Participation in theatre productions can be satisfied through involvement in the student-run theatre organization SPIN Theatre, which operates as a co-curricular organization within the theatre program.
 This organization performs on campus throughout the year.

 The theatre program offers scholarships to students demonstrating financial need as well as rewarding outgoing seniors.
-For more information, contact Lisa Lantz.
+For more information, contact Jeff Dintaman.

 Established by Debra Elstad '74 and her husband, Mark, this scholarship is given to current Luther students who have declared a theatre and/or dance major and qualify for financial assistance.
-Those interested in having their name submitted for this scholarship should contact Lisa Lantz.
+Those interested in having their name submitted for this scholarship should contact Jeff Dintaman.